No Scorch Fertiliser

 Many people wrongly assume that because these are applied in water they have considerably less scorch risk than dry products.
 If applied in good moisture conditions at the correct rate they are very safe but, if the grass is struggling for moisture the application on the leaf of a salty fertiliser solution may cause instant burn which can be made worse by dry winds and direct sunlight.
 This applies to all liquid fertilisers including Lawnsmith Soluble Fertiliser and also Green-up Ferrous Sulphate at low to medium rates.
 However, it is normal and to be expected that Ferrous Sulphate applied at rates to affect moss always runs the risk of some slight temporary leaf burn.

 Old lawns (20years plus), those with high activity (play lawns) and areas of high traffic (paths to sheds or clothes lines) become compacted over time.
 The compaction reduces the capacity of the soil to hold air and water thus increasing the risk of fertiliser burn even in good conditions.
 Regular aeration reverses this effect and increases the life span of your lawn.

 There was Plenty of Water

-'I watered the lawn' or 'it rained' but it still burnt my lawn are the typical comments we hear.
+'I watered the lawn beforehand', 'it rained' or 'I watered it in' but it still burnt my lawn are the typical comments we hear.
 This is just a miscalculation as the output from a sprinkler is not very high and rain can be light, heavy, prolonged or a shower.
 Add into the equation any compaction means that any two lawns can respond to watering quite differently.
 This means that judging the amount of water in the lawn based on a sprinkler or rain is not going to be accurate so you need to actually check the soil.